-If a person has embraced his/her indolence for years until 30 and cared less about healthy food, now is the time to.
+If a person has embraced his/her indolence for years until 30 and cared less about healthy food, now is the time to get back to it.
 Considering that the metabolism slows down after 30, one may need fewer calories.
-Therefore, weight gain can be beaten by limiting the intake of high sugary and fatty food that is low in nutrition.
-Include lean meats such as chicken and grilled fish in your diet.
+Therefore, weight gain can be beaten by limiting the intake of high sugary and fatty food, which is low in nutrition.
+Include foods such as chicken and grilled fish in your diet.
 Some good choices of good and healthy calories include spinach, tomatoes, blueberries, whole grains and soy.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.